top of page

 • Loss of essential protein, which can impact recovery

-Most experienced veterinarians and long-time FIP caregivers agree: only proceed with drainage when absolutely necessary, and prioritise timely antiviral treatment for long-term improvement.
+Most experienced veterinarians and long-time FIP caregivers agree: only proceed with drainage when necessary, and prioritise timely antiviral treatment for long-term improvement.

 What Happens During the Procedure?